Darren Sarll: Return to Stevenage

 Sarll returned to Stevenage, then having risen through the pyramid to League One, in June 2012.
 He held the role of Head of Youth until 2 June 2015, when he was promoted to first team coach after the appointment of Teddy Sheringham as manager.
 After the sacking of Sheringham on 1 February 2016, Sarll was named as caretaker manager.
 Five days later, Sarll's first match in charge resulted in a 1–0 League Two defeat to Crawley Town.
 After losing six of his first 9 matches, Stevenage sought the services of Glenn Roeder to advise Sarll.
 Under Sarll's guidance, Stevenage ended the season with one loss from their final 9 matches and rose from the relegation places to finish 18th.
 Sarll was given the manager's job on a permanent basis in May 2016.

-The 2016–17 season proved to be one of inconsistency, despite an undefeated run of eight wins in 9 matches establishing the club in the playoff zone by March 2017.
+The 2016–17 season proved to be one of inconsistency, despite an undefeated run of eight wins in 9 matches establishing the club in the play-off zone by March 2017.
 16 points from six matches in February won Sarll the League Two Manager of the Month award.
 Any promotion hopes were extinguished with a winless run in the final six matches of the season and the club finished in 10th place.
 During the season, Sarll oversaw the transition of Dale Gorman, Jamie Gray, Mark McKee and Luke Wade-Slater from the academy set-up into the first-team.
 The 2017–18 season began with wins in six of the opening 11 matches, before the inconsistency of the previous seasons set in.
 Despite strengthening the squad with a number of new signings in January 2018, a run of just four wins from 26 league matches between October 2017 and March 2018 led to Sarll's sacking on 18 March 2018.

 Two days after Sarll's departure as manager, chairman Phil Wallace stated he had a "very high opinion" of Sarll and that it was always his intention to keep him on in a "technical development role".
 Sarll was appointed to oversee all of the club's youth development, both domestically and overseas and he took up the new position on 28 March 2018, before departing Broadhall Way in June 2018.